andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 ## A few words about promise asynchronicity

-*Much of this section is based on this talk by Philip Roberts: https://www.youtube.com/watch?v=8aGhZQkoFbQ*
+*Much of this section is based on this presentation by Philip Roberts: https://www.youtube.com/watch?v=8aGhZQkoFbQ*

 One thing that might be confusing is what setTimeout has to do with asynchronicity.